 Twelve credits in professional education courses plus supervised student teaching (or one year of teaching experience) are also required if a candidate desires New York State teacher certification.
+See GATE programs below.

-The M.A. in Health: Teacher

-"K-12" (36 credits)
+The M.A. in Health: Teacher "K-12" (36 credits)